 Best Stick Blender: KitchenAid 5-Speed Hand Blender at Walmart

-"Includes a whisk attachment, a chopping jar attachment with its own lid for storage, and three separate removable blades."
+"It includes a whisk attachment, a chopping jar attachment with its own lid for storage, and three separate removable blades."

 Blenders have been sitting on kitchen counters for generations, making everything from crepe batter to milkshakes, and they’re still quite popular.
 Some blenders today take the place of a food processor, and some use heat so you can make soups.
 Today, there are more choices than ever, with options that prove that blenders are here to stay.